-I’ve seen some discussion, but what is the liability of a mineral owner if an operator fails to plug a well or causes an enveronmental problem in Colorado?
-I’m looking to lease some inherited rights but its not enough to want me to accept any liability.
+I’ve seen some discussion, but what is the liability of a mineral owner if an operator fails to plug a well or causes an environmental problem in Colorado?
+I’m looking to lease some inherited rights but it’s not enough to want me to accept any liability.
 I have no problem just ignoring the lease proposal.

-There’s all kinds of hidden liabilities to health and property values.
-Really in some ways it’s not worth it unless unless u live away from it then it’s just general nuisance.
+There are all kinds of hidden liabilities to health and property values.
+Really, in some ways it’s not worth it unless you live away from it; then it’s just a general nuisance.
 I know it can mess up your taxes.
 Requires more accounting forms.
-And it could well be a dry hole for whatever reason
+And it could well be a dry hole for whatever reason.

 They can still drill without you signing a lease.
 Might as well negotiate your lease while you still can.